pkgr6286/aegis/server/SECURITY.md

 ## Development vs Production

-This codebase is currently in **DEVELOPMENT MODE** with the following limitations:
+This codebase is currently in **DEVELOPMENT MODE** with the following status:

-- ❌ JWT signatures not verified
+- ✅ JWT signature verification implemented
+- ⚠️ JWT_SECRET uses development fallback if not set
-- ❌ No password hashing
+- ❌ No password hashing (no password auth yet)
 - ❌ No rate limiting
 - ❌ No API key hashing
 - ❌ No HTTPS enforcement
-- ❌ RLS policies not created
+- ❌ RLS policies not created in database

-**DO NOT DEPLOY TO PRODUCTION** until all security items are addressed.
+**PRODUCTION CHECKLIST**: See security checklist below before deploying.

 ## Security Checklist for Production

-- [ ] Install and configure jsonwebtoken
+- [x] Install and configure jsonwebtoken
-- [ ] Implement JWT signature verification
+- [x] Implement JWT signature verification
-- [ ] Set strong JWT_SECRET in production environment
+- [ ] Set strong JWT_SECRET in production environment (currently uses dev fallback)
-- [ ] Install and configure bcrypt/argon2
+- [ ] Install and configure bcrypt/argon2 (when password auth is implemented)
-- [ ] Hash all user passwords
+- [ ] Hash all user passwords (when password auth is implemented)
-- [ ] Hash all API keys
+- [ ] Hash all API keys (when partner API keys are implemented)
 - [ ] Create all RLS policies on database
 - [ ] Test RLS policies with different tenant contexts
 - [ ] Implement rate limiting